zengyizhen/ANLP/README.md

 <img src="assets/step_5.png" width="500" height="200">

 #### Step 6:
-Click to the `Labs` folder to find the available Jupyter Notebooks.
-You can then double click on the lab name to start working on it.
+Each lab is a Jupyter notebook in its own folder.
+Double click the folder for the lab you want to work on, and then double click on the lab's `.ipynb` (Jupyter notebook) file to start working on it.
 <br/>
 <img src="assets/step_6.png" width="500" height="200">

-#### Extra:
-Alternatively, you can create new folders on the left and manually upload your own Notebook files that you have downloaded to them.